 Administration & Faculty

-All officers serve for no salaries and pay tuition for their children to attend the school.
-PCCS officers have business and education experience and are known for their open doors policy and welcome day-to-day feedback and suggestions from teachers, staff and parents.
+PCCS corporate officers serve for no salaries and pay tuition for their children to attend the school.
+PCCS officers have business and education experience and are known for their open door policy and welcome feedback and suggestions from teachers, staff and parents.
 The officers commit to a presence on campus, assist with such tasks as policy and budget reviews and HR matters, and offer advice to the Administrator and the Board.

 BOARD OF DIRECTORS

-The PCCS Board of Directors is comprised of five members, including two attorneys, two in corporate management, and a PhD who teaches in the Texas A&M Graduate Education program.
-All Board provide important leadership, sound business advice to PCCS, and have children enrolled in or alumnae of the school.
+The PCCS Board of Directors is comprised of three to five members with business and education experience.
+The Board provide vision and mission leadership, sound business advice to PCCS, and have children enrolled in or alumnae of the school.
 They believe that input of PCCS families is an essential part of business planning and goal-setting for the school and lead the school's two annual required parent meetings: August Parent Kick-Off Meeting and Spring Semester Parent Business Meeting.
-The Board of Directors also seeks the counsel of the Leadership Advisory Committee appointed annually and comprised of five PCCS parents with varied backgrounds and children enrolled in elementary as well as upper school grades.